 This may be what retired people mean when they say they do not know how they ever had the time to work for a living.
 Retirement is one of the biggest transitions most of us will ever experience.
 Any kind of transition, whether it be retiring or simply trying to improve one’s emotional and physical health, requires adjustments.
 Learning the right balance in implementing those adjustments takes a little finagling!

-What limitations on resources have you experienced in retirement?
+What adjustments have you had to make to craft the life you want in retirement?
 Please share your perspective by leaving a comment.
 In the alternative, you can email me at firstname.lastname@example.org.